joaocasarin/crystal-api/README.md

 4. Run the application: `amber watch`

 The application will be running on `http://localhost:3000` and will watch for any changes in the project files.

+# Postman
+To test the API using Postman, import the file `HTTP.postman_collection-2.json` or `HTTP.postman_collection-2.1.json` into Postman.
+After importing that, you will be able to make HTTP requests to the API once that is already up and running with the database.

+## Libraries

+The Travel Plans API is built using the following technologies:

+- Framework: Amber
+- ORM: Granite
+- Database: PostgreSQL

 ## Endpoints